Last Updated on

 Favorites not named Linville include Famous Louise’s Rockhouse Restaurant, which sits on three county lines (McDowell, Avery, and Burke).
-Come here for a delicious breakfast or lunch before or after you’ve hiked around Linville Falls or driven up to see Wiseman’s View.
+Come here for a delicious breakfast or lunch before or after you’ve hiked around Linville Falls (one of our favorite waterfalls near Boone) or driven up to see Wiseman’s View.

 Hiking Near Boone

 We’ve discovered hikes galore in the Boone area and here are a few of our favorites.

 Rough Ridge Trail is one of a few that we’ll share that’s just off the Blue Ridge Parkway.

 It’s a quick hike to the first overlook (1/3 of a mile) and absolutely beautiful if you can get there for sunrise.
 You can keep going another half-mile to the summit, which stands at 4,773 ft.

 Boone Fork Trail is an almost 5-mile loop that starts at Julian Price Memorial Park (MM 296.4 on the Blue Ridge Parkway).
 It takes you through diverse terrain, crossing its namesake Boone Fork River at many turns.

 Summer and early fall hikers come for swimming spots, flowers, and eventual foliage but it’s a gorgeous hike throughout much of the year.